fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

     LogisticRegression() : 0.7835011618900077
     GaussianNB() : 0.774593338497289
-    SGDClassifier() : 0.7769171185127808
+    SGDClassifier() : 0.7621998450813323
     KNeighborsClassifier() : 0.7955073586367157
-    DecisionTreeClassifier() : 0.7532920216886135
+    DecisionTreeClassifier() : 0.7563903950426026
-    RandomForestClassifier() : 0.8175832687838884
+    RandomForestClassifier() : 0.8168086754453912
     SVC() : 0.7827265685515105

 ## HYPERPARAMETER TUNING

 From the list of accuracy scores produced by the different models, we can see that the Random Forest Classifier is most superior in terms of its accuracy score.
-For that reason only, we will continue with the Random Forest Classifier and tune its parameters for the sake of improvement.
+For that reason only, we will continue with the Random Forest Classifier and tune its parameters to improve its prediction.
 The process of hyperparameter tuning aims to find the optimal parameter values for the model.
 To achieve this, we will use the GridSearchCV method, which exhaustively attempts all possible combinations that we provide it with.
-Not only that, this method also comes with cross-validation which estimates how well the model performs on a new data by switching test sets a number of times.
+Not only that, this method also comes with cross-validation which estimates how well the model performs on new data by switching test sets a number of times.

 ```python